• Skip to primary navigation

 Cinnamon Sugar

-• Place the cinnamon and sugar in a small upright blender.
+• Place the cinnamon and sugar in a (small) upright blender or coffee grinder.

 • Pulse or blend until it has the texture of a fine powder.

-• Coat the top of the cooled doughnuts lightly with some melted coconut butter or butter using your fingers or a basting brush.
+• Coat the top of the cooled doughnuts lightly with some melted coconut butter or oil using your fingers or a basting brush.

 • Then dip into the cinnamon-sugar powder (two to three times for an extra coating).